Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     python train.py --plugins deepspeed --precision 16 --gpus 4

-Modify ZeRO parameters via the plugin as below.
+You can also modify the ZeRO-Offload parameters via the plugin as below.

 .. code-block:: python